raspberrypi/documentation/hardware/raspberrypi/bootmodes/bootflow_2711.md

 # Pi4 Bootflow

 The Pi4 with the BCM2711 SoC has a new, more sophisticated boot process.
-The addition of an EEPROM means that the bootload.bin file found in `config.txt` is no longer required.
+The addition of an EEPROM means that the bootload.bin file found in `\boot\` is no longer required.
 Details of the EEPROM can be found [here](./booteeprom.md).

 The boot flow for the Pi4 is as follows:

 * BCM2711 SoC powers up
 * On board bootrom checks for bootloader recovery file (recovery.bin) on the sd-card.
 If found, it executes it to flash the EEPROM and recovery.bin triggers a reset.
 * Otherwise, the bootrom loads the main bootloader from the EEPROM.
+* Bootloader checks it's inbuilt BOOT_ORDER configuration item to determine what type of boot to do.
+  * SD Card
+  * Network
-* Bootloader
+  * USB mass storage

 ## SD Card Boot